 - Notice the amount of food and water consumption from the previous night and has the hedgehog gained or lost a significant amount of weight.

-- The hedgehog’s bowl movements should be similar in color to the hedgehog’s food.
+- The hedgehog’s bowel movements should be similar in color to the hedgehog’s food.
 Green droppings or diarrhea are signs of illness and stress.

 Movement and Gait

-- Your hedgehog should move freely without limping, wobbling, or dragging it’s feet.
+- Your hedgehog should move freely without limping, wobbling, or dragging their feet.

 - A hedgehog’s normal gait will create a “pitter-patter” sound.